alpine-alpaca/asefile/README.md

 # Unsupported Features

-The following features of Aseprite 1.2.25 are not supported:
+The following features of Aseprite 1.2.25 are currently not supported:

 - grayscale images
 - color profiles

+# Bug compatibility

+- For indexed color files Aseprite supports blend modes, but ignores them when exporting the image.
+The images constructed by `asefile` currently match the in-editor preview.

+- Aseprite has a bug in its luminance and color blend modes.
+Since this is the same in editor and in exported files, `asefile` reproduces this bug.
+(If Aseprite fixes this, `asefile` will fix this bug based on the version that the file was generated with.)